mattcanty/piss-poor/TalkTalkLoadingPage/README.md

 Let us take a little look at the [source code](exhibit-b.html).

 If you're quick - not that quick, you have about ten seconds - you can grab the source code before you are redirected to your account.
-Check out the full source code about if you wish, but the bit we are interested in is here:
+Check out the full source code above - [exhibit-b](exhibit-b.html) - if you wish, but the bit we are interested in is here:

 ```javascript
 $(document).ready(function(){